ciaraosull/project-3-mastermind/README.md

 View the live project [Here](https://mastermind-code-breaker.herokuapp.com)

-This game is based on the board game of [Mastermind]( https://en.wikipedia.org/wiki/Mastermind_(board_game)) from the 1970’s, which is actually based on an even older paper and pencil game called Bulls & Cows.
+This game is based on the board game of [Mastermind]( https://en.wikipedia.org/wiki/Mastermind_(board_game)) from the 1970s, which is based on an even older paper and pencil game called Bulls & Cows.

 This game was chosen as it seems it would appeal to the target audience of adults seeking to play an online strategy game for a fun challenge and cognitive stimulation.

-According to [Barrow Neurological Institute](https://www.barrowneuro.org/centers-programs/neurorehabilitation/resources/neuro-rehabilitation-apps-and-games/) The Mastermind board game can be used for planning, problem solving, and decision making.
+According to [Barrow Neurological Institute](https://www.barrowneuro.org/centers-programs/neurorehabilitation/resources/neuro-rehabilitation-apps-and-games/) The Mastermind board game can be used for planning, problem-solving, and decision making.
 Also, according to [Strom & Barolo (2011)](https://www.researchgate.net/publication/49785492_Using_the_Game_of_Mastermind_to_Teach_Practice_and_Discuss_Scientific_Reasoning_Skills) the Mastermind board game has been adapted for applications in fields such as Maths, Computing and Psychology and used as a tool for teaching logic.
 They argue that it can also be utilised to teach topics relevant to the Life Sciences such as experimental design, hypothesis testing, interpreting results and use of controls.

 ## How To Play